Get Quote

 ❓ Does the forming material affect blister machine speed?

-Syringe blister pack material selection is not a procurement exercise.
+Syringe blister pack materials selection is not a procurement exercise.
 It is a regulatory and engineering commitment — one that determines whether your product passes Zone IVb stability, whether your sterilization method is compatible with your lidding, and whether your machine platform can actually run the forming film your QA team needs.

-The three dominant systems — PVC/PVDC laminates, cold-form Alu-Alu foil, and Tyvek®/Surlyn® lidding — each have a defined performance band.
+The three dominant syringe blister pack materials systems — PVC/PVDC laminates, cold-form Alu-Alu foil, and Tyvek®/Surlyn® lidding — each have a defined performance band.
 PVC works for Zone I/II markets with stable APIs.
 Alu-Alu is the only credible answer for Zone IVb and hygroscopic formulations.
 Tyvek® is the sterile barrier standard for ETO-sterilized presentations, with clear limitations under gamma irradiation.
 Choosing between them starts with three numbers: your API’s WVTR threshold, your sterilization method, and your target market’s ICH climatic zone.

 HIJ Machinery engineers syringe blister packing machines around your validated material stack — PVC/PVDC thermoforming or cold-form Alu-Alu — from day one.
 Tell us your API profile, sterilization method, and target market.
 We’ll build the spec from there.